glyg/pelican_damcb/content/gathering_thoughts.md

 *get* values from fancy indexing, but *setting* them back is more complicated, due to the rather convoluted way graph-tool mirrors the underlying C++ data and the property map `.a` attribute, that returns a numpy array.
-Of course graph-tool was not meant for that kind of computation, it's focus is on graphs, not geometry.
+Of course graph-tool was not meant for that kind of computation, it's focus is on graphs' topology, not geometry or calculus.

 The cell's area is a good example for the type of computation I was trying to run.
-It is computed as the sums of the cell's sub-faces areas, which are computed as a cross product of two sub-face vectors:
+It is computed as the sums of the cell's sub-faces areas, which are themselves half the norm of cross product of two sub-face vectors:

 ![A cell segmented in triangles](images/cell_area.png)

 The area of the sub-face is $A_{\alpha ij} = || r_{\alpha i} \times r_{\alpha j} || / 2$.

-Cross product works just fine with numpy arrays, but to compute it, I need to repeat each vector twice for each adjacent face, hence my indexing issue with graph-tool property maps.
+Cross product works just fine with numpy 2D arrays, but to compute it, I need to repeat each vector twice for each adjacent face, sum over the cells, and put this back in the property map holding the cell area, for future use.
+Hence my indexing issue with graph-tool property maps.
 This motivated the passage to `pandas` DataFrames to do the geometrical computing.
 Fancy indexing is what pandas is made for, isn't it?

-Here is an outline of the strategy I used to gather the data from the graph's propertymap and turn them into dataframes:
+Here is an outline of the strategy I used to gather the data from the graph's property maps and turn them into `DataFrames`:

-* First find all the faces in the graph, using graph-tool's `subgraph_isomorphism`
+* First find all the faces in the graph, using graph-tool's `subgraph_isomorphism`, and get their corresponding

 ```python
 def get_faces(graph, as_array=True):